xrrocha/word-scrambler/README.md

 An interesting  improvement could be to keep shuffling until we find a scrambled form that has a Levenshtein similarity of at least 0.75 with its source word.
-For the sake of simplicity we won't implement any such refinements here.
+For the sake of simplicity, we won't implement any such refinements here.

 ### Scrambling Words within Free-form Text